EricMbouwe/Ruby-Linter/README.md

 # Ruby Linter

-This is a linter developed in Ruby for Ruby (.rb) files.It's a linter for beginners, it provides feedback about errors or warning in code ligne by ligne by :
+This is a linter developed in Ruby for Ruby (.rb) files.
+It's a linter for beginners, it provides feedback about errors or warning in code line by line by :
 - flagging bugs in your code from some syntax errors
 - giving you warnings when code is not correct
 - heplping you to keep a consistent code style